Jasonlee1995/AI_projects/README.md

 ## 02. Example Forgetting
-- Goal : check Example forgetting
+- Goal : check data with no learning events among 8 randon seeds
 - Details
   - ResNet 50 mixed precision training on ImageNet-1K
+  - 8 random trials per every epochs
   - All the experiments are done with 1 RTX A5000 GPU

 ### Base Configuration